 When you have a sore knee, an aching joint, a tender shoulder or a weak ankle, you want relief.
-Our experienced and local specialists from Upper Bucks Orthopaedics at Grand View Health care for a variety of diseases and injuries to joints, bones, tendons, muscles and nerves.
+Our experienced and local specialists from Upper Bucks Orthopaedics at Grand View Health can be reached at 215-257-3700.
+We care for a variety of diseases and injuries to joints, bones, tendons, muscles and nerves.

 We take a bigger look at the smaller things to provide you with personalized care, listen to your concerns and make sure you receive the most accurate diagnosis.
 We will look for conservative treatments—including physical therapy and sports medicine services—that can help you reduce pain and regain function.
 If you need surgery, you can rely on The Joint Center at Grand View Health, dedicated solely to joint replacements and staffed by board-certified orthopaedic surgeons.